Fraternities and Sororities

 National Pan-Hellenic Council (NPHC)

-The National Pan-Hellenic Council governs six of the nine National Pan-Hellenic Council fraternities and sororities.
+The National Pan-Hellenic Council governs seven of the nine National Pan-Hellenic Council fraternities and sororities.
 Membership intake is different for each NPHC organization.
 These organizations typically look for students that have at least 12 earned credit hours, maintain a certain GPA, and have completed service hours.
 Potential members should look for respective chapter informational meetings as a starting point to the intake process.
 Those who are interested are encouraged to research the history of each organization, visit their national website, and learn of their respective membership requirements.

 - Alpha Kappa Alpha Sorority, Inc.